Former Grupo Mexico workers plan to block copper mine access

-MEXICO CITY, Nov 26 (Reuters) - Former workers of Mexican miner Grupo Mexico plan to block access to the giant Buenavista copper mine on Dec.
+MEXICO CITY (Reuters) - Former workers of Mexican miner Grupo Mexico plan to block access to the giant Buenavista copper mine on Dec.
 1 to pressure the company and the country’s incoming leftist government to give them back their collective labor contracts.

 The planned industrial action is part of a longstanding dispute after Grupo Mexico fired the mine’s workforce and reopened it in 2010, following a federal judge’s ruling that a nearly three-year strike over a labor dispute was illegal.